 Broccoli has many nutritional health benefits including a large amount of vitamin C, calcium, and anti-cancer properties due to its vitamin A elements.
 Broccoli is also known to reduce cholesterol, allergies, and inflammation as well as help the body detoxify, maintain healthy skin, and protect eye health.
-California provides most of the broccoli in the United States, and the USDA says the U.S. is the third largest producer worldwide, eating an average of over four pounds per year, individually.
+California provides most of the broccoli in the United States, and the USDA states that the United States is the third largest producer worldwide, consuming an average of over four pounds per year individually.

 Both the florets and stalk stems are perfectly fine to eat.
 However, most people tend to eat the florets due to texture or flavor preference.
 Although the stalk is underrated, it provides a crisp and juicy texture, mild flavor, and an opportunity to create fun recipes like broccoli slaw.